bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/issuing-bitmarks.md

 * Fill in the required information

-    > As soon as the desired asset is selected, the App will compute the asset's fingerprint and opens the **REGISTER PROPERTY RIGHTS** screen, which allows users to provide more detailed information about the asset
+    > As soon as the desired asset is selected, the App will compute the asset's fingerprint and open the **REGISTER PROPERTY RIGHTS** screen, which allows users to provide more detailed information about the asset.
     >
-    >* Currently, the `PROPERTY NAME` and `NUMBER OF BITMARKS TO ISSUE` fields are mandatory
+    >* Currently, the `PROPERTY NAME` and `NUMBER OF BITMARKS TO ISSUE` fields are mandatory.
     >
-    >* For each `Asset`, a user can issue multiple Bitmark Certificates, which the number defined by  `number of bitmarks` in the **REGISTER PROPERTY RIGHTS** screen.
+    >* For each `Asset`, a user can issue multiple Bitmark Certificates, with the number defined by  `number of bitmarks` in the **REGISTER PROPERTY RIGHTS** screen.

     <div style="background-color: #efefef; text-align: center;">
         <img src="images/RegisteringProperties_5.png" alt="Register Property Rights screen" title="Register Property Rights screen" width="250" style="padding: 20px" />